austenstone/dependabot-secrets-sync/README.md

 | secrets-exclude | Optional list of secrets to exclude from the action payload. |  |
 | visibility | When using organization secrets. all, private, or selected | private |
 | visibility-repos | When using organization secrets.
 List of repositories to share the secret with. |  |

-## Further help
-To get more help on the Actions see [documentation](https://docs.github.com/en/actions).

 <!--
 ## ⬅️ Outputs